yussifahmedgh/yussifahmedgh/README.md

 # Hello, I'm Yussif! 👋
 ## Thank you for taking time to learn about me and my achievements
 <!-- A brief introduction about yourself -->
 I'm a passionate junior and data analyst with a love for coding and building innovative solutions.
 My main areas of interest are Python, Data Science, and Machine Learning.
+I also about 7 years experience in sales and customer support.

 <!-- Call to Action -->
 ## 🚀 This is my landing page where you can learn everything about me